BDS-SEED/.github/.github/pull_request_template.md

 - [ ] Updated the README if needed
 - [ ] Added enough comment in my code
-- [ ] Updated the reusables workflows to their lastest version
+- [ ] Updated the reusable workflows to their latest version
 - [ ] Checked the result of the sonarQube analysis